Depression,

 - five or more symptoms must be present

-- an episode must last at least 2 weeks, but tends to continue
+- an episode must last at least 2 weeks, but tends to continue for 20 weeks

 - Dysthymia